alex-ong/NESTrisOCR/README.md

 Use the following to calibrate:
 * `CALIBRATION` - turns calibration on.
 Program runs the following test images then exits.

-* `CALIBRATE_WINDOW` - shows what you are capturing, overlaying the score,lines,level and stats
+* `CALIBRATE_WINDOW` - shows what you are capturing, overlaying the score,lines,level and stats.

-* `CALIBRATE_SCORE`  - shows captured image for score.
 Make sure it's pixel perfect!

-* `CALIBRATE_LINES` - shows captured image for lines.
-Make sure it's pixel perfect!

-* `CALIBRATE_LEVEL` - shows captured image for level.
-Make sure it's pixel perfect!

-* `CALIBRATE_STATS` - shows captured image for stats.
-Make sure it's pixel perfect!
+We ideally want it to hug the numbers as tightly as possible!

 **calibration.py**